 In accepting the top award, Jason Murray from QSuper said: “It’s especially humbling to be named Fund of the Year this year, a year like no other.
 Many of our members are frontline workers.
 They do incredibly important jobs, but this year they were called upon to do the absolute extraordinary, for all of us.
 It inspires our relentless commitment to creating a better future for them through the good times and through tough ones.”

-In many ways, QSuper’s unique investment strategy, which has been 10 years in the making, proved its mettle in the 2020.
-Although super funds may have similar looking investment options, there is a wide variation in how the invest members’ money.
+In many ways, QSuper’s unique investment strategy, which has been ten years in the making, proved its mettle in 2020.
+Although super funds may have similar-looking investment options, there is a wide variation in how they invest members’ money.
 While there is no single best approach to investing, as the saying goes, the hour maketh the man, or the super fund in this instance.